AlessioGr/NotQuests-Docs/docs/documentation/types/conditions.md

 - **`<operator>`** - Currently, the only operator is `equals`
 - **`<expression>`** - What the result of the variable should be.
 Common values are `true` or `false`, but you can also compare it to a different boolean variable here.

+**Example commands:**

-**Example command:** `/qa conditions add conditionname Flying equals false` - Flying would be a variable type.
+- `/qa conditions add conditionname Flying equals false` - Flying would be a variable type.
+- `/qa conditions add conditionname True equals (Money>10)&Flying` - True would be a variable type.
+This condition is true, if the player is flying AND has more than 10 money.
+  - Another way to do this: `/qa conditions add conditionname True equals Condition(Conditions:Flying&IsRich)` - The conditions `Flying` and `IsRich` will have to be created beforehand
+  - Or `qa conditions add conditionname Condition equals Flying&IsRich` - The conditions `Flying` and `IsRich` will have to be created beforehand

 :::